medic/cht-docs/content/en/contribute/_index.md

 * Be blocked by it for a major release or expansion
 * Has users that are unable to use the CHT or experience it in a way that results in providing bad care

-Internally, a ticket may be needed to facilitate a release or reduce technical debt.
+Will get prioritized.
+Futher, internally, a ticket may be needed to facilitate a release or reduce technical debt.

 **Also, improvements and ideas for this doc site are [always welcome]({{% ref "contribute/docs" %}})!**